mithrandie/csvq/docs/_posts/2006-01-02-temporary-table.md

 A Temporary Table is a temporary view that can be used in a procedure.
 You can refer, insert, update, or delete temporary tables.

+When current transaction is rolled back, all of the changes in temporary tables are discarded, and the records that are created in the declarations are set to the tables.

 ## Declare Temporary Table
 {: #declare}